Saying someone makes great pancakes is the highest form of flattery.

 The place itself has wooden, minimal Japanese/Scandi-style interiors that were constructed – entirely – in Amsterdam before being shipped whole to London, and installed in the railway arch they now call home.
 The pancakes, meanwhile, come as either buttermilk (made fresh each day and left to steep for 8hrs), or 3-in-1 gluten & dairy free vegan-friendly batter.

-including your classic American numbers with streaky bacon; some Australian corn fritters with avo & crème fraiche; Hummingbirds, which are covered in cinnamon-tossed pineapple, lime syrup, and pomegranate; and more.
+Including your classic American numbers with streaky bacon; some halal pulled BBQ chicken; some Australian polenta corn fritters with avo & crème fraiche; Royal pancakes topped with smoked salmon, asparagus, and Hollandaise, and more.

 Thankfully, they don’t serve it flat.